Architecture ๐Ÿฆž Open Source

 What Agents See (Context Stack)

-Layer 3: Board Context Evolving file: decisions, open questions, prior session summaries
+Layer 3: Board Context Evolving file: prior round summaries, open questions, decisions

 Layer 2: Project Context Investigation, hypothesis, datasets, goals